getsentry/sentry/README.rst

 it allows you to interact and view near real-time information to discover issues and more easily trace them in your application.

-* Note: Sentry has only been tested under a PostgreSQL environment.

 ==========
 Screenshot
 ==========